Sedley’s Church of England Primary School (Voluntary Aided)

 In Year Admission – If you wish to apply for a place at Sedley’s CE Primary School, please download the Kent County Council In Year Admission Form below and Sedley’s Supplementary Form and return to Sedley’s CE Primary School at Church Street, Southfleet, Kent DA13 9NR with a copy of your child’s full birth certificate which names both parents.

 Full information booklet can be viewed at kent.gov.uk/primaryadmissions.
-Kent County Council has announced the closing date for all applications (online or forms) is Monday 16th January 2016.
-Emails will be sent after 4pm on Tuesday 18th April 2016 to those who applied online with a valid email address.
-Letters sent to those who applied by paper application.
+Kent County Council has announced the closing date for all applications (online or forms) is Monday 15th January 2018.

 Sedley’s Church of England School has a distinctive Christian ethos which is at the heart of this School and provides an inclusive, caring and supportive environment where children learn and flourish in a setting shaped by Christian values.
 We welcome applications from all members of the community and we ask all parents to respect the Christian ethos of our school and its importance to our community.